Nahida Quick Guide

 You can trigger at most 1 Tri-Karma Purification within a short period of time.

 Nahida’s main source of damage, only source of off-field Dendro application, and another source of on-field Dendro application.
-Tri-Karma Purification (TKP) has no ICD and can proc as often as once every 2.5 seconds at base.
-Nahida only generates particles from her TKP procs; the Energy generation can occur every 7 seconds and makes 3 particles each time.
+Tri-Karma Purification has no ICD and can proc as often as once every 2.5 seconds at base.
+Nahida only generates particles from her Skill procs; the Energy generation can occur every 7 seconds and makes 3 particles each time.

 Elemental Burst